1. Watch the “How to Use and Care” video.

 If this does not work, you may need to reset your device.

 Please note that your OrthoPulse® must be paired to your patient account in order for the sync to take place.
-If you are unsure if your device is paired or not, please contact email@example.com.
+If you are unsure if your device is paired or not, please contact email@example.com with your serial number and doctor information.

 - How can I reset the device?